jxz12/EcoBuilder/README.md

 use reflection to smell the smellylisteners

 # Research world
-SAVE best level config?
-Could take from server? verify high scores by checking matrices
+verify high scores by checking matrices

 # Other
-health and traits hide if empty tap make health go blue if above a super threshold (will need another fill sprite) make shade a global thing (with a stack) because it's stupid to have it everywhere release game with australian fires as angle?
+make health go blue if above a super threshold (will need another fill sprite) make shade a global thing (with a stack) because it's stupid to have it everywhere release game with australian fires as angle?